pragalapavithra/springbootBasics/README.md

 Postgres Connection:
-Configured in application.properties with url , username and password
+Configured in application.properties with url , username and password Hibernate is the ORM tool used with postgres as database configured JPA is used to define entities and Hibernate is the implementation of JPA

 Unit tests:
 MockMvc is used to perform http connections